Solomon198/Anonymous-Platform/fe-libs/ui-library/src/libs/components/Card/README.md

-# GenericCard
+# Card

-`GenericCard` is a simple wrapper component around Material-UI's `Card` component, which adds custom props and retains all Material-UI `Card` props.
+`Card` is a simple wrapper component around Material-UI's `Card` component, which adds custom props and retains all Material-UI `Card` props.

 ## Props